energetic-it/energetic-it.github.io/_posts/2018-08-21-azure-site-recovery-replication-policy-bug.md

 ## The Setup

-I'll go a bit deep in details and show you the screenshots on how to create a replication policy.
+I'll go into the details and show you the screenshots on how to create a replication policy.

-> Note: You don't have to have anything connected to the recovery vault.
+> Note: You don't need to have anything connected to the recovery vault.
 > Create a new Azure subscription and a Recovery Vault and click along with the instructions below.

 | ||